medieval-source-book/jekyll-site/_texts/yan_jidao_green_shades.md

 ---
 layout: text
 sidebar: left
+title: |
-title: 'To the tune “Six Beats”—“Green shades of the trees mark the end of spring” | 六麼令 · 綠陰春盡'
+  To the tune “Six Beats”—“Green shades of the trees mark the end of spring” | 六麼令 · 綠陰春盡
+engtitle: |
+  To the tune “Six Beats”—“Green shades of the trees mark the end of spring”
+origtitle: |
+  六麼令 · 綠陰春盡
 breadcrumb: true
 permalink: "text/yan_jidao_green_shades"
 redirect_from: /text/tune-%E2%80%9Csix-beats%E2%80%9D%E2%80%94%E2%80%9Cgreen-shades-trees-mark-end-spring%E2%80%9D